rsippl/big-ring/README.md

 --------

 1. Create a build directory, for instance next to the source directory.
-2. Run cmake <source directory> from the build directory.
+2. Run qmake <source directory> from the build directory.
 3. make
 4. All executables should build.